Athomeatfenway

 Posted by athomeatfenway on July 6, 2008

-The team that already had Manny, Nomar, ‘Tek, Pedro, Millar, Mueller, Lowe & Faulke ?
+The Red Sox team that already had Manny, Nomar, ‘Tek, Pedro, Millar, Mueller, Lowe & Foulke. ?

 Euphoria set in.
 The Sox were LOADED and could win several pennants !

-Man, do you get golden nuggets from Gammons.
-Remember BoSox pitcher Rick “Tall Boy” Jones ?
-His claim to fame came in high school, when he was suspended with 3 members of the soon-to-be Lynard Skynard band by gym teacher Leonard Skinner. (pg.
-71)
+Rick “Tall Boy” Jones’ claim to fame came in high school, when he was suspended with 3 members of the Lynard Skynard band, caught by gym teacher Leonard Skinner.

-· Dennis Eckersley, a cocky but talented 23 year old, who spoke often in his own language, offering batters “cheese for their kitchen, and a yakker for their kudo.”
+Dennis Eckersley, a cocky & talented 23-year-old, who had his own language, offering batters ‘cheese for their kitchen, and a yakker for their kudo.”

-· Boomer Scott, who, when asked about Biafra, said, “I never faced the muddafuka, but by the 3rd time, I’ll hit a tater off him.”
+George Scott, rugged 1st sacker, who, when asked about what he thought about Biafra, said, “I never faced the muddafuka, but by the 3rd time I do face him, I’ll hit a tater.”.

 There are funny & touching details on Yaz through the various stages of his career, and much on how he handled his farewell weekend.
 For anyone who was at Fenway on Oct.
 1 or 2, 1983, this book is meant for you to read.

-There were many factors in the decline.
-Not the least of which was Jean Yawkey.
-Why would the aging doyen prefer two jokers with $400,000 on hand to businessmen with $14 Million cash-money ?
+Among the leading factors in the decline was Jean Yawkey.
+Why would the aging doyen prefer to sell the Sox to two jokers with $400,000 on hand rather than to men with $14 Million in cash-money ?

 The Sox pushed away pitching, said goodbye to their bench strength, and hoped that the salary spiral caused by free agency would correct itself.
 Meanwhile, they hung back, stayed out of the bidding, and waited for the market to cool down.